Home / OLSAS Application Guide / OLSAS – University of Windsor

 Visit the School of Social Work website for more information about the Advanced Standing 3-year program (students with a BSW), and the Regular Track 4-year program (students without a BSW).

-If you seek to enter the MSW/JD program, indicate so on your application.
+If you enter the MSW/JD program, indicate so on your application.
 If you apply to the MSW/JD program, you must apply separately to the Faculty of Law and the School of Social Work and meet the admission criteria for each program.

 MSW/JD Application Deadlines